OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/BigBlueButton_module.md

 The capacity factor is recorded with a value between 1 and 100 per server.
 The calculated number of users* on the server is multiplied by the capacity factor.
-In this way, a server with stronger performance (RAM/CPU/disk) adapts to a weaker one.
+This way, a server with stronger performance (RAM/CPU/disk) adapts to a weaker one.

  _*  Weighting when counting users from high to low: video users, audio users,